-Let me go through what I talk about in the interview.
+Let me go through what I talked about in the interview.

 #1 – Try a Back Lunge

-If you feel pain with a front lunge, you can try to do a back lunge.
+If you feel pain with a front lunge, you can try to make a back lunge.

 #2 – Look at Technique

 It ensures that the knee does not pass the toes of the front leg doesn’t pass the toes and that the weight in the front foot is mainly on the heel.

 #3 – Stride Length

 #4 – Focus on Down

-A lot of times people will focus on moving their body and knee forward during the lunge movement which leads to the knee passing the toes of the front leg.
+Often, people will focus on moving their body and knee forward during the lunge movement, which leads to the knee passing the toes of the front leg.

 #5 – Look at Flexibility

 Take some time to look at the flexibility in the quads and hip flexors.
-These are often tight and put greater stress on the patella (knee cap) which leads to greater stress on the knee.
+These are often tight and put more stress on the patella (knee cap), leading to more considerable strain on the knee.

-In the video we talked about Knee Injury Solution which is a program that I put together to help recover from knee pain and injuries.
+In the video, we talked about Knee Injury Solution, a program I put together to help recover from knee pain and injuries.

 If you are looking for more articles related to knee pain, here are some that may help:

 - Squats and knee pain

-- To Leg Press or Squat if You have and ACL Injury?
+- To Leg Press or Squat if You have an ACL Injury?